Perhaps the most important — and inexpensive — strategy is to rank higher

 Include Descriptive Keywords in the ALT Attribute of Image Tags.

-This helps your website be more accessible to website-impaired visitors (see here) and gives additional clues to the search engines.
+This helps your site be more accessible to site-impaired visitors (see here) and gives additional clues to the search engines.
 The ALT attributes do help get your images ranked higher for image search.

 Use Keywords in Hyperlinks.